mattvolp/DrivenDb/README.md

 * The identity check on the "void Update(T other, bool checkIdentity = true)" method was too much responsibility for this method.
 * The read identity methods have been deprecated for some time due to their volatile nature.
 They are now gone.
 * Removed DbRecord.TableOverride property.
 The ReadType methods now satisfy the original motive for this.
+* The "ReadRelated" methods on the DbAccessor have been removed.